ScottLogic/blog/_posts/2024-11-13-building-an-assignment-algorithm-3.markdown

 </ol>

 <p>
-For example, if a Talk-A from Slot-1 is the most oversubscribed in the oversubscribed list from a 10 talk conference:
+For example, if Talk-A from Slot-1 is the most oversubscribed in the oversubscribed list from a 10 talk conference:
 </p>

 <ul>